Sweet Cornbread Recipe from Scratch

 Homemade Sweet Cornbread Perfection

-By mixing yellow all-purpose cornmeal, flour, sugar (I know, I can’t believe it), baking powder, and a little salt, I had the right homemade mixture!
+By mixing yellow all-purpose cornmeal, flour, sugar (I know, I can’t believe it), baking powder, and a little salt, I had the right mixture for the best cornbread recipe.
 Voila!
 I had indeed prepared the most excellent sweet cornbread mixture.
-I found it to be excellent with chili and PERFECT for cornbread dressing!
+It’s great with chili and PERFECT for cornbread dressing!

 Cornbread in Black Skillet with Towel on White Background